AMRITAA22/CODSOFT/Titanic Survival Prediction/README.md

 ## 📌 Problem Statement

-Using the Titanic dataset, build a classification model that predicts whether a given passenger survived or not.
+The objective is to build a classification model using the Titanic dataset to predict whether a passenger survived the sinking of the Titanic based on various features such as age, sex, ticket class, fare, number of siblings/spouses aboard, and port of embarkation.
+By analyzing these variables, the model can help understand which factors contributed to survival likelihood.

 ---